 In a challenging market, the level of consolidation of smaller independent forwarders will likely reach new highs.
 On the one hand, enterprises without a niche will struggle to catch up to their bigger, more successful counterparts and lack the funds for key investments.
 On the other hand, bigger forwarders will seize the opportunity to acquire competitors and their accounts.

-2024 will be an important year for sustainability and the journey to decarbonise the transport and logistics sector.
+2024 will be an important year for the journey to decarbonise the transport and logistics sector.
 New reporting and disclosure requirements come into play in the European Union, with other jurisdictions on the path to following suit.
 The International Maritime Organisation is also expected to look more closely at the specifics of reducing greenhouse gas emissions in shipping.

 5. Digitalisation as a must-have